.404 Jeffery: Commercial variations

-In 1908, W. J. Jeffery & Co. created the .333 Jeffery by shortening the .404 case, giving it greater taper and necking it down to .333 in (8.5 mm).
+In 1908, W. J. Jeffery & Co. created the .333 Jeffery by shortening the .404 case, giving it greater taper and necking it down to .333 in.
 In 1913, Jeffery further necked down the .333 Jeffery to .288 inches, creating the .280 Jeffery.

-In recent times, the .404 case has seen a resurgence in use by wildcatters.
+In the early 1990s, the .404 case has seen a resurgence in use due to an renewed interest in African hunting, and for use by wildcatters.
 This case has no belt, unlike many other magnum cartridges, which can be desirable for handloading because of possible problems with case head separation with repeated reloading of belted magnum cartridges.
 The rimless design also contributes to smooth feeding from the box magazine of bolt-action rifles.

 Some common commercial children of the .404 Jeffery case are the Remington Ultra Magnum (RUM) cartridge family, which in turn spawned the Remington Short Action Ultra Magnum (RSAUM) cartridges.
-Also, the Winchester Short Magnum (WSM) and the Winchester Super Short Magnum (WSSM) families are believed to derive from the 404 Jeffery case.
+Also, the Winchester Short Magnum (WSM) and the Winchester Super Short Magnum (WSSM) families are derived from the .404 Jeffery case.
 Both the Winchester and Remington cartridges have also spawned many current wildcats, like the popular .338 Edge.

 All but one (.450 Dakota, based on .416 Rigby) of the proprietary cartridges of Dakota Arms such as .375 Dakota, and the .400 Tembo by Velocity USA, and the once-famous .460 G&A, used by Jeff Cooper in his "baby" rifles, are based on .404 Jeffery.

-More examples of the popularity of creating small-bore, high-velocity cartridges based on the .404 Jeffery design are the .26 Nosler, .28 Nosler, .30 Nosler and, the latest, .33 Nosler, introduced by Nosler between 2013 and 2016.
+More examples of the popularity of creating small-bore, high-velocity cartridges based on the .404 Jeffery design are the .26 Nosler, .28 Nosler, .30 Nosler, and the .33 Nosler, introduced by Nosler between 2013 and 2016.